Caio-Felice-Cunha/Linux-Operating-System-Docker-and-Kubernetes/08 - Container Orchestration with Kubernetes/Scripts and Explanations.md

 **Container orchestration with Kubernetes simplifies the management of complex applications, allowing development teams to focus on creating high-quality software while the infrastructure is managed efficiently and scalably.**

-**In this lab, we will perform container orchestration with Kubernetes.
+**Here, we will perform container orchestration with Kubernetes.
 Follow the instructions carefully to deploy a local Docker cluster using Kubernetes.
 This example will demonstrate how to deploy a simple application with two services on a local Kubernetes cluster using Minikube.**

 **Prerequisites** (install according to your operating system):